-Inventory storage costs are one of the most significant expenses a company incurs during a product's life.
+Inventory storage costs are one of any company’s most significant expenses during a product's life.
 In fact, storage costs can get as high as 67% of your total warehousing costs, especially if the product ends up as excess inventory or dead stock.
 This is where cross-docking comes in — saving you both time and money.

 Cross Docking Definition

 Cross-docking is an operational procedure where products are directly transferred from incoming to outbound transport.
 Unlike traditional warehousing, you do not typically handle or store any product.

 Various types of crossdocking reduces inventory and operation costs by eliminating unnecessary handling and storage.
 The cross docking facility design is a layout that aims to organize the consolidation of available goods to prepare orders via delivery vehicles and loading equipment.

 Cross docking allows the warehousing process to be broken down into smaller tasks, streamlining operations.
 For instance, if fulfillment activities are split or broken into smaller batches, staff members can get products shipped out to retailers much quicker.